 infestations.
 Highest predation typically occurs from late spring

-during this time.
+through September-October, as most predator species have pups or kits to feed.
 It is essential that producers have a plans

 for dealing with both potential problems.